seltf/shape-game/CODEBASE_DOCUMENTATION.md

 - No inventory system
 - No persistent progression (resets each game)
 - Audio uses basic beep generation (no audio files)
+- Minions have basic AI (no complex behavior trees)

 ### Potential Enhancements
 1. **Multi-projectile system**: Allow more than one main projectile